mikelaughton2/weddingsite/django-wedding-website/README.md

 ## Customization

-I recommend forking this project and just manually modifying it by hand to replace everything with what you want.
+I *still* recommend recommend forking this project and just manually modifying it by hand to replace everything with what you want.
 Searching for the text on a page in the repository is a great way to find where something lives.

+However, in due course I hope that this will be essentially plug-in-and-play.

 ### Sending email